romainfrancois/siesta/README.md

 siesta
 ======

-Generic tools to work with rest api
+Generic Tools to work with REST apis